thomassuedbroecker/ce-cns-problem/documentation/README.md

 **UNDER CONSTRUCTION**
 **------------------**

+### Objectives

+After you complete this workshop, you'll have a basic understanding of the following:

+* Deploying an existing example microservices based application to `Code Engine`
+    * Usage of the `IBM Cloud Code Engine CLI` and `kubectl` for the bash script automation
+* Use the `Out-Of-The-Box` monitoring for the example application
+* Use the `Out-Of-The-Box` logging for the example application

+> _The scope of this workshop is not to explain every aspect of application running a application with `Code Engine`._

 ### Architecture

 The following diagram shows the architecture of the sample application.
 There is a `web-app` frontend application that serves the Javascript/Vue.js code to the browser.
 The `web-app` code running in the browser invokes a REST API of the `web-api` microservice.
-The `web-api` microservice in turn invokes a REST API of the `articles` microservice.
+The `web-api` microservice in turn invokes a REST API of the `articles` microservice. [`Keycloak`](https://www.keycloak.org/) is used for the `Identity and Access Manegement` of the microservices based application.

 To see the results in the web application, users need to be authenticated and they need to have the role `user`.